 - A newer method does not require surgery.
 A small wire is placed through an artery in the groin and up to the aorta.
-A small balloon is then opened up in the narrow area.
-A stent or small tube is left there to help keep the artery open.
+A small balloon is then opened up in the narrow area of the aorta.
+A stent or small tube is left there to help keep the aorta open.
 The procedure is done in a laboratory with x-rays.
 This procedure is often used when the coarctation reoccurs after it has been fixed.

 Atrial septal defect (ASD) repair:

 - The atrial septum is the wall between the left and right atria (upper chambers) of the heart.
 A hole in that wall is called an ASD.
-In the presence of this defect, blood with and without oxygen can be mixed up and over time, cause medical problems and arrhythmias.
+In the presence of this defect, blood with and without oxygen can be mixed up over time, causing medical problems and arrhythmias.